jyap808/jyap808.github.com/_posts/2013-09-23-using-anonymous-structs-to-pass-data-to-templates-in-golang.md

 What if we want to pass multiple objects to the template?

-A really clean solution I found was to use an "anonymous struct":http://nf.wh3rd.net/10things/#2:.
+A really clean solution I found was to use an [anonymous struct]"http://nf.wh3rd.net/10things/#2".

 In the following example, we are now modifying the pasteHandler function in the above example to pass extra boolean flags to the template.